FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio 2026/index.md

 ### D - Add the parameter information toolbar item
 1. Open any .cs file so the code editor toolbar is visible
 2. Click on the 3 dots icon ... at the end of the toolbar to open the "Customize" dialog
-3. "Add or Remove Buttons" → enable "Parameter Info". f
+3. "Add or Remove Buttons" → enable "Parameter Info".

 ![](param.png)